The full House is expected to vote the week of April 27 on a $35.4 billion fiscal year 2016 energy and water bill.

-What might the world get out of Rio+20?
 The 3-day U.N.
 Conference on Sustainable Development kicks off in Rio de Janeiro June 20.
 If the ambitions of many are met, Rio+20 will put the world on track to agree a suite of sustainable development goals on matters such as energy, water and food security, building on the Millennium Development Goals that expire in 2015.

 The House has voted to continue using foam cups and other polystyrene products, the latest salvo in a congressional food fight over the sustainability of the Capital's restaurants.
 The use of disposable foam cups and food containers, along with plastic cutlery, in the House's eateries has been the subject of a long-running battle between Democrats and Republicans.
 Republicans reversed a ban on the products when they took control of the House in 2011.
 In the latest skirmish over the House's tableware, a Democratic amendment to a $3.3 billion bill funding House operations that would have effectively banned the use of food service products made of polystyrene failed June 8 by a largely party-line vote of 178-229.

 Humans may be rapidly and irreversibly pushing Earth into a new geologic age, according to a paper published in the June 7 issue of Nature.